swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 You did fix some of the previous issues:

-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations.

 You have solid metrics to evaluate the changes before intergrating your work in the code codebase.